Raesangur/logo/README.md

 ### Black_White
 A black and white (greyscale) version of the logo, with a white background and no transparency.
+This version also has less blur than the previous versions.

 ### Outline
 A pure outline (in black) of the logo, with a transparent background.